After a tumultuous few years, Bangkok is back.

 See Bangkok’s main cultural attractions on this comprehensive half-day city tour.
-Highlights include the temple of Wat Pho with its gold reclining buddha (46 meters long and 15 meters high) and the stunning Grand Palace.
+Highlights include the temple of Wat Pho with its gold reclining buddha (46 metres long and 15 metres high) and the stunning Grand Palace.

 Bangkok after dark is a magical place.
 Head out to explore in a tuk-tuk on this small group tour.
 You’ll follow the course of the Chao Phraya River and visit a number of temples and markets.

 See Bangkok from a different perspective on this guided walk through the old city.
 You’ll also travel on a local canal boat and enjoy a selection of street food snacks.